 Larger and rounder than honey bees and often produce a deep buzzing sound, bumble bees build small round grass nests, often under buildings or in holes in the ground.
 They do not swarm, nor do they sting, unless the nest is disturbed.
 If at all possible, bumble bee nests should be left undisturbed as, at the end of the summer, all bees, except the queen, will die and the nest abandoned.

 If a hive is overcrowded, bees may emerge in a dense cloud and, headed by the queen, settle on a branch or tree.
 If left, scout bees will eventually find a sheltered situation and start a new colony.
-If a swarm is causing a nuisance, please contact a Penrith Beekeepers' Association swarm collector to deal with the problem.
+If a honey bee swarm is causing concern, please follow the steps on the swarm removal on the British Beekeepers Association website.